severalnines/docs/faq.rst

 Who uses ClusterControl?
 ++++++++++++++++++++++++

 We have over 100 paying customers, including the likes of Cisco, AVG, Monster.com, Ping Identity, Technicolor and Eurovision.
-A list of references and case studies can be found at: http://severalnines.com/customers
+A list of references and case studies can be found `Severalnines Customers <http://severalnines.com/customers>`_ page.

 Technical
 ---------